Previously purchased an item? Leave a review for 5% off your next order! T's&C's apply.

 Pumps for Pump Stations

-Pumps in a pump station are designed to pump and dispose of liquid from lower to higher elevations, ensuring efficient stormwater drainage or sewage management.
-Sewer pumps are specifically designed to handle liquid that contains soft solids like raw sewerage and blackwater.
-The Cutter and Grinder pumps we have available have a flow rate range of 0.5l/s – 5.5l/s.
+• Sewer pumps are specifically designed to handle liquid that contains soft solids like raw sewerage and blackwater.
+Our submersible Cutter and Grinder pumps support a flow rate range of 0.2l/s – 7.1l/s.

 Grinder pump